Historical Society of Lake Pleasant & Speculator

 Remembering the Past

 The name of this organization is Historical Society of Lake Pleasant and Speculator.

 - The Society is organized exclusively for preservation of historical information, charitable and educational purposes.
 The organization shall not undertake any activities for the purpose of political propaganda or otherwise attempt to influence legislation.

-- No part of the assets or income of the corporation shall be distributable to, or inure to, benefits of its members, trustees, officers, or other private persons, except the corporation shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of its purposes.
+- No part of the assets or income of the organization shall be distributable to, or assigned to benefit its’ members, trustees, officers, or other private persons, except the organization shall be authorized and empowered to pay reasonable compensation for services rendered and make payments and distributions in furtherance of its purpose.

-- Membership and voting eligibility is open to all persons interested inn the Society and the museum upon payment of the annual dues.
+- Membership and voting eligibility is open to all persons interested in the Society and the museum upon payment of the annual dues.

-- Membership dues shall be $10.00 per person per year.
-Changes to annual dues shall require the consent of a majority of the full membership voting at the annual meeting.
+- Changes to annual dues shall require the consent of a majority of those present and are in good standing at the annual meeting.

 Article V Officers

 - Officers of the Society shall consist of a President, Vice-President, Secretary and Treasurer.
 Officers shall serve for a term of two years beginning July 1 in the year of the election.
 Officers shall serve voluntarily without compensation of other monetary benefit.

 - In the year of an election, the President shall appoint a Nominating Committee at least one month prior to the elections.
 The Nominating Committee shall consist of persons from the membership appointed by the President.